This roof conversion system involves cladding or over-sheeting the original roof with tiles or roof sheeting

 Facts cited from the World Steel Association.

-The Colorplus® roof sheeting is pre-painted in the factory, this painting system is designed to ensure that the finish of the roof sheeting can endure the harsh African climate both inland and in coastal areas.
+The roof sheeting is coated in Colorplus® which is the latest technology for pre-painting roof sheeting.
+The painting system is designed to ensure that the finish of the roof sheeting can endure the harsh African climates of both inland and coastal areas.

 The sheeting is available in a wide variety of colours – the most popular among our clients is Thunderstorm grey.